Gaddam Ganga Reddy

-Gaddam Ganga Reddy (12 July 1933 – 2017) was a leader of Telugu Desam Party from Andhra Pradesh.
+Gaddam Ganga Reddy (12 July 1933 – 2017) was an Indian politician from Telangana.
+He represented Telugu Desam Party and Indian National Congress from combined Andhra Pradesh in the Lok Sabha for three terms.

+Reddy was born on 12 July 1933, in Kesapalli village, Jakranpalli mandal, Nizamabad district.
+His father Gaddam Raji Reddy was a farmer.

 He served as member of the Lok Sabha representing Nizamabad (Lok Sabha constituency).
-He was elected to 10th, 12th and 13th Lok Sabha.
-Gaddam Ganga Reddy died in 2017 after a brief illness at his residence in Hyderabad, at the age of 84 years old.
+From 1991, he was elected to 10th, 12th and 13th Lok Sabha three times.
+In 1998 and 2004, he was elected on Indian National Congress ticket.

+Reddy died on 21 March 2017 after a brief illness at his residence in Hyderabad, at the age of 84 years old.
+He is survived by two sons and three daughters.